Velocidex/velociraptor-docs/content/docs/deployment/troubleshooting/_index.md

 providing the `--debug` commandline, but existing clients are not normally already running with this flag.
-Often we are trying to collect an artifact from a remote client and we want to see what is actually happing in the client process itself.
+Often we are trying to collect an artifact from a remote client and we want to see what is actually happening in the client process itself.

 We can do this by collecting the `Generic.Client.Profile` from the client directly.
 This artifact has access to the same data exposed